Skip to content

 K-12 Therapy & School-Wide Wellness Solutions

-eLuma partners with K-12 school districts to provide online, hybrid, and on-site student services that address special education and behavioral health intervention needs, including IEP-related services, tiered supports, and professional development.
+eLuma partners with K-12 school districts to provide online, hybrid, and on-site student services that address special education and behavioral health intervention needs, including IEP-related services, tier I & II solutions, and customized training.

 School Services